amazon-connect/amazon-connect-chat-ios/README.md

   * The current in-memory transcript list.
   * Type: Array of `TranscriptItem`
 * `previousTranscriptNextToken`
   * This is a next token that is used as a `getTranscript` argument to retrieve older messages.
-This will be `nil` if there are no more available messages to fetch.
+This will be `nil` if there are no more available messages to fetch from the top of the currently loaded transcript.
   * Type: `String`

 --------